MovingBlocks/TempDoc/Console-Commands.md

 Creating your own console commands
 ------------------
-If you want to create a new console command, you must use one of the existing ``CommandProvider`` classes (such as the ``Commands`` class) or create a new class implementing the interface.

-To specify a new console command, just an annotated public method is needed.
+To specify a new console command, just an annotated public method is needed in a ComponentSystem.
 The annotation is
 <pre>
     @Command()
 </pre>
 and marks the method as a command.
-The command will have the same name as the method, e.g. if you name you method ``public void hello`` the command ``/hello`` will be available in the game.
+The command will have the same name as the method, e.g. if you name you method ``public void hello()`` the command ``hello`` will be available in the game.

 Short Descriptions and Help Text
 -----------------